BirdeeHub/ode/README.md

 All files can contain 1 top level anonymous non-typedef thing that the file can return.
 And then any number of `_=` `~=` `^` typedefs, named immutable functions, and immutable variables.

 `val = use "name" file_descriptor` keyword will return the anonymous thing as val, and define the types, functions and constants under "name.thing";

+If the top level anonymous thing is a mutable scope, it is ran when the file `use`ing it is ran.

+It is likely not a good idea to do it a ton, because thats the only case when circular dependency matters.

+In all other cases it should be possible to declare the contents lazily without circular dependency causing much issue.